Dancing Walrus, 2008

 Kellypalik Qimirpik Artist Biography

-Kellypalik Qimirpik was born in 1948 and lives in Cape Dorset on Baffin Island with his wife Ningegapik and their three children.
+Kellypalik Qimirpik was born in 1948 and lived in Cape Dorset on Baffin Island with his wife Ningeorapik and their three children.
+His son, Pitseolak, is also a carver and learned from his father.